geoffsee/gsio/readme.md

 ## Configuration

-Run `gsio-ai config` to open the interactive menu.
+Run `gsio config` to open the interactive menu.

 - Shell
   - Allow dangerous commands: off by default; when off, `shell_exec` only runs an allowlist of read‑only commands.